openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/islandOfCalleja
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Island of Calleja' is a telencephalic nucleus.
-It is part of the cerebral hemisphere.
+   :definition: Is a telencephalic nucleus.
+Is part of the cerebral hemisphere. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001881) ('is_a' and 'relationship')]
-   :description: Small clusters of granule cells located in the olfactory tubercle and also within the Island of Calleja magna that lies between the septum and the nucleus accumbens
+   :description: One of the seven small groups of granule cells in the polymorph layer of the olfactory tubercle and one large group, the insula magna, which lies along the border between septum, nucleus accumbens and nucleus of the diagonal band. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001881)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105730
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001881#islands-of-calleja
    :name: island of Calleja